lblod/app-decide/README.md

 In the pipeline dashboard, create a "Harvest PDF & Publish as ELI" pipeline.
 The URL parameter needs to be provided with a URL resolving with a PDF.

-Later, a PDF pipeline will be added to harvest all PDFs from a website.
+In the future a PDF pipeline will be added to harvest all PDFs from a website.

 ### Use Case 0.1: Linking to higher legislation or overarching goals such as the SDGs